dankovacek/camel_farrier/_sources/index.md

 ## Large-Sample Hydrology Impact

 WSC hydrometric data underpin large-sample hydrology (LSH) studies, which rely on catchment boundaries to derive physiographic attributes and climate forcings.
-However, as this repository shows, the national monitoring network drainage basins have been updated in recent years.
+This repository examines changes to the national monitoring network drainage basins polygons: how this information is transmitted and how it propagates downstream.
+There is a delay between when information is updated by the producer and when these changes are integrated into downstream applications.
 As a result, old polygons remain in current versions of LSH datasets like HYSETS and Caravan.
-The Camel Farrier framework helps quantify the degree of change between the current polygon set and those included in other datasets.
+The Camel Farrier framework summarizes these changes and their potential impacts.

 See the [Broken Telephone case study](summary_pages/broken_telephone_casestudy.md) for a detailed analysis of how polygon versioning gaps propagate through derived datasets.